Eurus-Holmes/Quantum-Simulator/README.md

 ## Present the design of how you parameterized the solution in n

-Initialize simulator with parameterized n, where n is num of qubits, which is through preprocessing qasm file to get how many qubits that actually need.
-The simulate function takes in a qasm-formatted string and returns a list.
-The length of list is 2^n, with each index containing a complex number for each of the 2^n possible amplitudes.
+Initialize `Simulator` with parameterized $n$, where $n$ is num of qubits, which is through preprocessing qasm file to get how many qubits that actually need.
+The `simulate` function takes in a qasm-formatted string and returns a list.
+The length of list is $2^n$, with each index containing a complex number for each of the $2^n$ possible amplitudes.

 ## Discuss your effort to test your simulator and present results from the testing